Recipes » Easy Weeknight Dinners » BEST Shrimp Scampi Pasta

 This shrimp scampi pasta is balanced with the perfect amount of acidity and freshness, and a hint of creaminess from the butter.
 Leeks are the secret ingredient in this pasta (they’re the absolute best!), adding a pop of green and complementary sweetness to the shrimp.

 This pasta dish just might be your new favorite go-to option for weeknights or for entertaining alike.
-And if shrimp scampi doesn’t satisfy your shrimp cravings completely, this Easy Shrimp Tempura Roll recipe or my Shrimp Tacos might just do the trick!
+And if shrimp scampi doesn’t satisfy your shrimp cravings completely, this Shrimp Tempura Roll recipe, Baked Coconut Shrimp, or my Shrimp Tacos might just do the trick!

 Shrimp Scampi Pasta Ingredients